 Israel feels like a country and a conflict that I should have a connection to, but which hasn’t yet formed.
-I keep going back to Steve McDonald’s presentation where I said “I’m Ashkenazi, but I’m not Jewish.”
-He shared with me that if I said that in Israel I’d get some odd looks, and if I said it at the border, I might expect a long wait.
+I keep going back to the pre-trip presentation where I said “I’m Ashkenazi, but I’m not Jewish.”
+The presenter told me that if I said that in Israel I’d get some odd looks, and if I said it at the border, I might expect a long wait.
 My comment and his response keep coming back to me, even though it was only about 10 seconds out of a two hour presentation.

 In preparing for the trip one thing that comes up repeatedly in readings and lecture is the concept of identity.
-That Israel is the product and continually discovered and rediscovered national, religious, ethnic and political identities, which come into repeated conflict.
-I saw this in reading about Theodor Herzl, and the question of European Jewish identity in the context of nationalism in the 19th century.
+That Israel is the product of continually discovered and rediscovered national, religious, ethnic and political identities, which come into repeated conflict.
+I saw this in reading about Theodor Herzl, and the question of European Jewish identity in the context of 19th century nationalism.
 Were Jews in Germany Jewish-Germans or German Jews?
-It seems like something small, but the distinction is huge on where it places the premium on identity.
-Even identifying with their birth nation was never fully accepted by their compatriots.
-Just because many Jews in Herzl’s day identified themselves by their nationalities, served in their country’s armies, academic institutions, and dressed according to popular norms, doesn’t mean they were accepted by the non-Jewish citizenry or government.
+It seems like something small, but the difference shifts the premium on identity.
+Even when Jews did identify with their birth nation it was never fully accepted by their compatriots.
+Just because Jews served in their country’s armies, academic institutions, and dressed according to popular norms, didn’t mean they were accepted by the non-Jewish citizenry or government.

 The results of this search for identity and rejection thereof by non-Jewish neighbours can be seen in Zionism, the Holocaust, the multiple Israeli-Arab Wars, and the ongoing conflict.
 It underpins so much that it’s easy to understand Israel as being a place where nothing about its politics, economics, government apparatus or other policies make sense, but it all works.
 As a Canadian used to peace, security, and lack of identity crisis, it’s easier for myself and fellow Canadians to think in long-term policies exemplified by our motto of Peace, Order and Good Government.
 I can’t fully comprehend being part of a people, country and economy where War, Disorder and Dysfunctional Government are the norm.